Fayetteville Policies and Procedures 317.1

 Summary of Roles and Responsibilities

-- The primary point of contact for and coordinates lobbying on behalf of the University, based on priorities identified by University leadership and the Office of the Vice Provost for Research and Economic Development (VPRED).
+- The primary point of contact for and coordinates lobbying on behalf of the University, based on priorities identified by University leadership and the Office of the Vice Chancellor for Research and Innovation (VCRI).

 - Will maintain records regarding paid lobbying on behalf of the University.

-The Office of Vice Provost for Research and Economic Development
+The Office of the Vice Chancellor for Research and Innovation

-- Works with the GOVR to coordinate lobbying on behalf of the University.
+- Works with the GOVR to coordinate lobbying on behalf of the Universit

-- Informs RSSP of any activity requiring a Disclosure of Lobbying Activities using Standard Form-LLL.
+- Informs OSP of any activity requiring a Disclosure of Lobbying Activities using Standard Form-LLL.

-- Informs RSSP of any material change in previously reported activity, such as new activity or a change in lobbying personnel.
+- Informs OSP of any material change in previously reported activity, such as new activity or a change in lobbying per

 - Prepares and submits SF-LLL to the sponsor as required.